madhuthra/Greenden/README.md

 2. Navigate to the project directory.
 3. Open the `index.html` file in your preferred web browser.

+## How to view
+you can access clone website by visiting https://madhuthra.github.io/udemy-clone/ feel free to explore and get in touch!

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.